 MAPK1/2 & ERK1/2

-It’s not necessarily MAPK1 or what is called an extracellular signal-related kinase (ERK1/2) – the protein MAPK1 codes for — that’s to blame.
+It’s not necessarily MAPK1 or what is called an extracellular signal-regulated kinase (ERK1/2)—the protein MAPK1 codes for—that’s to blame.
 Often, the ERK1/2 protein only does what it’s told.
-The kinase is the last in a chain of intracellular components, a pathway of molecular players that work together to relay growth signals from outside of cells into the central command center or nucleus.
+The kinase is the last in a chain of intracellular components, a pathway of molecular players that work together to relay growth signals from outside the cell into the central command center or nucleus.
 As in a game of telephone whispered among children, those messages delivered within cells can be mangled.
 Sometimes they multiply like the worst, most persistent sort of emailed spam.

 With no spam filter in place, each “ping” turns ERK1/2 on, to do exactly as those enzymes were designed to do.
 They set the machinery that controls cells’ growth and proliferation and other essential processes in motion.
 When those signals keep coming, cells have no way to turn off the MAPK1 pathway or their own frantic division.
 And that uncontrolled growth is cancer.

 Sometimes, MAPK1 itself is at fault.
 For instance, changes to the MAPK1 gene recently turned up in the cancerous cells of children with a form of leukemia called hypodiploid acute lymphoblastic leukemia, or ALL.
 A comprehensive search for mutations associated with another leukemia, chronic lymphocytic leukemia (CLL), uncovered several new altered genes underlying instances of that more common blood cancer, MAPK1 among them.
 An international team of researchers has unearthed a novel and recurrent mutation in the MAPK1 gene in some cases of cervical cancer, too.